Pentre Ifan: Toponymy

+The Welsh name Pentre Ifan translates to 'Ifan's village' – from pentref 'village' and the personal name Ifan, a form of Ieuan, ultimately from the Latin Johannes.

 The monument

 As it now stands, the Pentre Ifan Dolmen is a collection of seven principal stones.
 The largest is the huge capstone, 5 m long, 2.4 m width and 0.9 m thick.
 It is estimated to weigh 16 tonnes and rests on the tips of three other stones, some 2.5 m off the ground.
 There are six upright stones, three of which support the capstone.
 Of the remaining three, two portal stones form an entrance and the third, at an angle, appears to block the doorway.

 Original use

 The dolmen dates from around 3500 BC, and has traditionally been identified as a communal burial.
-Under this theory the existing stones formed the portal and main chamber of the tomb, which would originally have been covered by a large mound of stones about 30 m long and 17 m wide.
+Under this theory, the existing stones formed the portal and main chamber of the tomb, which would originally have been covered by a large mound of stones about 30 m long and 17 m wide.
 Some of the kerbstones, marking the edge of the mound, have been identified during excavations.

 The stone chamber was at the southern end of the long mound, which stretched off to the north.
 Very little of the material that formed the mound remains.
 Some of the stones have been scattered, but at least seven are in their original position.
 An elaborate entrance façade surrounding the portal, which may have been a later addition, was built with carefully constructed dry stone walling.

 Individual burials are thought to have been made within the stone chamber, which would be re-used many times.
 No traces of bones were found in the tomb, raising the possibility that they were subsequently transferred elsewhere.